bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

         s3_secret_key  ENV['AWS_SECRET_ACCESS_KEY']
         s3_bucket      'opscode-omnibus-cache'
         ```
-        _**Note:** Uncomment (remove the `#`) from the `# use_git_caching false` line to disable git caching_
+        _**Note:** Uncomment (remove the `#`) from the `# use_git_caching false` line to disable git caching and set `false` for `use_s3_caching`._
     2. Update chef-server.rb

         ```shell
+        cd $SRCRT/chef-server/omnibus/
         vi config/projects/chef-server.rb
         ```
-        Here we need to remove an override and update the version of Ruby bundled - this is because the s3 cache contains an old version of the cacerts file which is no longer available outside of s3 caching so just use the latest instead, and the `2.1.4` version of Ruby has some SSL issues:
+        Here we need to remove an override and update the version of Ruby bundled - this is because the s3 cache contains an old version of the cacerts file which is no longer available outside of s3 caching so use the latest instead, and the `2.1.4` version of Ruby has some SSL issues:
         ```ruby
         #override :cacerts, version: '2014.08.20'
         override :rebar, version: "2.0.0"